SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 In this special case, ERS will be doing all the heavy lifting that pressure advance would typically perform.
 In this scenario a low value of 8-10mm3/sec is usually recommended, irrespective of your acceleration settings, to smooth out pressure changes in the extrusion system as much as possible without impacting print speed too much.

 <h2>A note on ERS Segment length </h2>
 Ideally you want this value set to 1 to allow for the largest number of steps between each speed transition.
 However, this may result in a too large of a gcode, with too many commands sent to your MCU per second and it may not be able to keep up.
-It will also slow down the Orca slicer front end as the sliced model is more complex to render.
+It will also slow down the Curvetta slicer front end as the sliced model is more complex to render.

 For Klipper printers, a segment length of 1 works OK as the RPI or similar have enough computational power to handle the gcode command volume.